MatthieuClaessens/Stork/README.md

 ## ⚡ About

-**Stork** is a high-performance local SMTP server and desktop application designed to intercept, inspect, and debug outgoing emails during development.
-Built with a robust Go backend and a slick React frontend, it gives you a seamless native dashboard to manage your mail traffic without ever hitting a real mail server.
+**Stork** is a high-performance application designed to easily send emails with custom parameters, custom senders, and flexible configurations.
+Built with a robust Go backend and a slick React frontend, it provides a seamless interface to dispatch your messages effortlessly.
 ## 🛠️ Tech Stack

 * **Backend:** Go (Golang) - Lightning-fast SMTP protocol handling and local server logic.